William Wallace Denslow Collection

 Biographical History

-William Wallace Denslow was best known as the illustrator of L. Frank Baum's The Wonderful Wizard of Oz.
+William Wallace Denslow (1856-1915) was an American artist and illustrator, best known as the illustrator of L. Frank Baum's The Wonderful Wizard of Oz.
 While much of his additional work as an artist and illustrator wasn't recognized until the late twentieth century, he eventually garnered praise for his clever and often cynical designs, his striking, multicolored posters, his ability to target his illustrations by audience, and for amending popular children's verse to avoid what he considered unnecessary violence and questionable content.

 Denslow began training in design and illustration at age 14 at the Cooper Union Institute and the National Academy of Art and Design, both in New York City.
 He began selling his work at age twenty, worked for newspapers and periodicals, designed theatrical costumes and posters in Chicago, and created advertising and literature for Roycroft, a handicraft studio.